collinmcneese/github-webhook-dispatcher/README.md

 # GitHub Webhook Dispatcher

-Example repository for consuming [GitHub webhook events](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks) in a centrallized API which can then handle routing webhooks to downstream service endpoints.
+Example repository for consuming [GitHub webhook events](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks) in a centralized API which can then handle routing webhooks to downstream service endpoints.

 ## TODOs